nodejs/node-v0.x-archive/doc/api/buffer.markdown

 should not be used unless you are certain of correctness.
 Defaults to `false`.

 Works as `buffer.writeUInt16*`, except value is written out as a two's complement signed integer into `buffer`.

-### buf.writeUInt24LE(value, offset, [noAssert])
-### buf.writeUInt24BE(value, offset, [noAssert])

-* `value` Number
-* `offset` Number
-* `noAssert` Boolean, Optional, Default: false

-Writes `value` to the buffer at the specified offset with specified endian format.
-Note, `value` must be a valid unsigned 24 bit integer.

-Set `noAssert` to true to skip validation of `value` and `offset`.
-This means that `value` may be too large for the specific function and `offset` may be beyond the end of the buffer leading to the values being silently dropped.
-This should not be used unless you are certain of correctness.
-Defaults to `false`.

-Works as `buffer.writeUInt24*`, except value is written out as a two's complement signed integer into `buffer`.

 ### buf.writeInt32LE(value, offset, [noAssert])